 The framework of what’s to come this year and beyond

 I’ve been building e-commerce storefronts, platforms, and software for 15 years.
 And because that in e-commerce time is akin to dog years, that means I’ve been in and around the business for several lifetimes.This unusual perspective gives me special abilities to size up the future, not just because I see the patterns of the e-commerce economy, but because of a well-earned wisdom I’ve acquired by studying our 4000-plus customers for so long.
-Here’s my list of what e-commerce can expect from 2017 and beyond.
+You can download our infographic to see what e-commerce can expect from 2017 and beyond.

 The rising tide against Amazon will grow.
 Sure, we’ve watched Amazon develop tremendously over the last 10 years and that will continue.
 But the current of the industry is shifting as we speak and bringing with it different and, yes, even exciting new marketplaces.
 The giants—Walmart, Jet, Target, Costco, Rakuten—are expanding their footprints with marketplaces from both physical and online stores.
 Similarly, with the Facebook marketplace, the inevitable Google marketplace, and Pinterest Buy It buttons, social media selling also looms on the horizon.
 This gradual disruption will give small businesses more choices from which to sell their products and that will lead to improved experiences for both the buyer and the seller.
 On the flip side, that increase in choice will also mean there will be more systems for online merchants to figure out and integrate. @ParagMamnani shares his Blueprint for #eCommerce in #2017.
 See what's coming and adjust #Unify Click To Tweet